void-linux/void-docs/src/config/wayland.md

 Both GNOME and KDE Plasma have Wayland sessions.
 For GNOME, Wayland is already the default session, while Plasma still has a few issues to iron out, so their default remains a Xorg session.
-While running these desktop environments, applications built with Gtk+ will automatically choose the Wayland backend, but Qt applications might require the proper environment variable in GNOME.
+While running these desktop environments, applications built with GTK+ will automatically choose the Wayland backend, but Qt applications might require the proper environment variable in GNOME.
 This is explained [below](#native-applications).